bnjbvr/trinity/README.md

 Data is saved in the `/opt/trinity/data` directory, and it is recommended to make it a volume so as to be able to decrypt messages over multiple sessions and so on.

+### Custom Modules

 If you want, you can specify a custom modules directory using the `MODULES_PATHS` environment variable and adding another data volume for it.
 This can be useful for hacking modules only without having to compile the host runtime.
-Here's how you can do that:
+Here's an example using Docker:

 ```
 docker run -e HOMESERVER="matrix.example.com" \